A superconducting on-chip microwave cavity for tunable hybrid systems with optically trapped Rydberg atoms: Results

 Overall, the cavity shows very promising characteristics for the envisioned hybrid system.
 The resonance frequency is close to its design value and in an ideal range for the targeted Rydberg transition.
 The external quality factor is smaller than expected, but in principle allows $\kappa = \omega_0 / Q \sim 2 \pi \times \qty{600}{\kilo\hertz}$ and can be adjusted in future implementations, e.g.~by an increased plate area of~$C_{\mathrm s}$, a thinner layer of~\ce{Si3N4} or a material with a higher~$\epsilon_{\mathrm r}$ such as amorphous silicon.
 For the present device and first hybrid experiments, however, $Q_{\mathrm{ext}}$~is well-suited, since it does not dominate the total linewidth while still allowing for a comfortable cavity characterization by a considerable resonance-dip depth of~\qty{5}{\decibel}.
 The internal quality factor $Q_{\mathrm{int}} = \num{5.2e3}$ finally is lower than in many other implementations of superconducting circuits, and currently we are not certain why.
-The possibilities span from stray (infrared) light reaching the superconductor through the windows of the cryostat over dipole-radiation losses due to a lack of metal-housing to surface, interface and dielectric losses on the chip itself.
+Possible reasons include stray (infrared) light reaching the superconductor through the cryostat windows, dipole-radiation losses due to a lack of metal housing, as well as surface, interface and dielectric losses on the chip itself.
 The latter seems improbable because we can achieve $Q_{\mathrm{int}} > \num{e5}$ at \unit{\milli\kelvin}~temperatures with our fabrication recipe but different cavity layouts and proper microwave-packaging.
 From our estimates of the radiation losses, we would also expect an at least tenfold higher~$Q_{\mathrm{int}}$.
 However, if radiation turns out to be the culprit, a careful design of the free-space density of states around the chip tip, e.g.~by metal plates that do not impede the optical path, is likely to suppress it to a satisfactorily low level.
 Optical and infrared stray light could be minimized by suitable filter-shielding of the windows for optical access.

 We plan to investigate the exact loss mechanisms of our cavity in dedicated experiments in the future and we are optimistic that we can improve the quality factor by at least one order of magnitude doing so.
 Nevertheless, the cavity does already now facilitate getting close to the strong-coupling regime with $\Omega_0 \approx \kappa / 3$ which would exceed all previous on-chip realizations by orders of magnitude~\cite{hattermann2017, kaiser2022}.
 Since our setup involves not only a single Rydberg atom but potentially many of them simultaneously (in an ensemble of \numrange{e4}{e6} atoms), we also expect to observe a transition from the weak-coupling to the strong-coupling regime with increasing number of Rydberg atoms.
 The Dicke model predicts a scaling of the collectively enhanced vacuum Rabi frequency with the root of the number of Rydberg atoms $\smash{\sqrt{N_{\mathrm{Ry}}}}$~\cite{dicke1954}, which can in turn be chosen by the intensity of the laser pulses that excite the atoms from the electronic ground state to the Rydberg manifold, cf.~Fig.~\ref{fig:design-concept}.
 In order to achieve $\Omega_N = \smash{\sqrt{N_{\mathrm{Ry}}}} \, \Omega_0 > \kappa$, we need $N_{\mathrm{Ry}} \gtrsim 10$, which is feasible for us considering a realistic Rydberg blockade radius on the order of~\qty{10}{\micro\meter}~\cite{saffman2010, stecker2020}.
 Further optimization strategies for considerably enhanced vacuum Rabi frequencies of a single atom are explained in \hyperref[sec:discussion]{the discussion section}.